andreaspeters/andreaspeters/README.md

 Throughout my professional career, I have gained extensive experience both in software development and in operating Linux servers within large-scale data centers.
 I combine deep technical expertise with a strong commitment to stability, performance, and maintainability.

-In addition, I am highly motivated to continuously expand my knowledge and actively share it with clients and colleagues.
-With my motivation, dedication, and many years of technical experience, I am confident in my ability to make a lasting and valuable contribution to projects and teams.

 #### 📫 How to reach me:
   - Company: https://www.aventer.biz
   - Mastodon: https://mastodon.aventer.biz/@andreas